Increase of ER visits with short staff creates decrease in NPS scores

 Rising Alerts in Post-discharge Care

-Deficiencies in patient care can also be tracked in NRC Health’s Care Transitions data, which measures post-discharge calls.
+NRC Health can also track deficiencies in patient care by providing data from post-discharge calls.
 Alerts citing deficiencies have increased recently in the emergency department, increasing 8% from 25% in February to 33% in July 2021.

 Like comment alerts, every care transition alert category experienced an increase from February to July 2021 among patients receiving discharge phone calls in the emergency department.
 The types of issues patients raised alerts about included satisfaction with the quality of care, which increased by 4%, and questions about follow-up care or care instructions, which increased by 2.7%.